 Pediatric occupational therapists help children acquire, restore, and successfully perform daily activities.
-Children may face challenges due to physical injury or illness, neurologic or cognitive impairments, developmental and learning disabilities.
+Children may face challenges due to physical injury or illness, neurologic or cognitive impairments, or developmental/learning disabilities.
 Pediatric occupational therapists are trained to use a developmental frame of reference when completing specific activities during play.
 Through these exchanges with the therapist, the child obtains skills necessary for success at home, school, and in the community.

 Areas of Specialization: